deltaray/cloudperm/README.md

  Now you will need to put a list of URLs into a config file so that the program can read that list and check the permissions and report them back you to.

+The next part is currently optional.
+Eventually a config file will need to be created.

  Create a file called DriveConfig.INI or use the existing one and put each Google drive URL into a command separated list as a value of the keyword url.
 Like this: